 You must have submitted your application to the university before applying for the Honors College.

-To be considered for admission into the Honors College all required application materials must be received by March 1, 2020.
+To be considered for admission into the Honors College all required application materials must be received; final deadline for consideration is March 1, 2021.

 - Academic Criteria